 sgRNA or Synthetic guide RNA

 A synthetic RNA which is made by combining crRNA and tracrRNA.
 It guides the Cas protein (nucleases) towards the target DNA sequences.

-It is the sequence which is complementary to the target sequence, and it attached with sgRNA.
+It is the sequence that is complementary to the target sequence, and it attached to sgRNA.
 And after its annealing with the target, then cleaving occurs.

 CRISPR associated proteins, are a group of proteins, which carry out the primary function of CRISPR – that is cleaving.

 There are several CRISPR Cas proteins, by which, there are several CRISPR/Cas types.
 For example, Cas9 protein is used in CRISPR/cas9 system, and it is a nuclease which targets DNA.
 Similarly, Cas13 protein act on RNA targets.